jhnnsrs/rath/README.md

 ## Async Usage

-Rath is build with koil, for async/sync compatibility but also exposed a complete asynhronous api
+Rath is build with koil, for async/sync compatibility but also exposed a complete asynhronous api, also it is completely threadsafe

 ```python
 from rath.links.auth import AuthTokenLink